voxmedia/revenue-hiring/README.md

+_Are you interested at working with us at Vox Media Engineering?
+We are hiring, [take a look at our jobs](https://www.voxmedia.com/pages/careers-jobs#product-technology-design)._

-# Vox Media Programming Exercise v2
+# Vox Media Programming Exercises

 Hello and welcome, I promise this will not be painful.
 We are looking to understand your programming skills without sweat, live coding or intestinal distress.

 We thought the best way to do this is have you **pick two** of the following ways to demonstrate your technical abilities with us:

 * **Code that you previously wrote**.
 This should be something where you can confidently talk about the technical and architectural aspects, and the use case for this project.
-* **A Javascript logging code exercise** for logging, filtering and reporting on events.
-* **A Ruby string manipulation library** from our existing publishing platform.
+* Or one of the level-appropriate examples found in this repository.

 All of these are weighted equally, we really want you to be as comfortable and confident as possible sharing your solutions with us.

-The sample exercises are scoped to an hour to an hour-and-a-half because we all have lives outside of work and away from the computer too.
+The sample exercises are scoped to an hour because we all have lives outside of work and away from the computer too.

 ## Conversational Assessment